 I took so much time away from working that I just kept falling farther behind, and I couldn't build up a savings account.
 I was still just barely making it, but now I'm not.
 This last month both kids were sick for two weeks and then I had the surgery.
 I can't make my mortgage payment this month and because I am still on a trial period for the modification, I don't have any time to bargain with.

 What's worse than that?
 I can't afford an apartment.
 My mortgage payment, thanks to my loan modification, is $512 a month.
 That is UNHEARD OF around here.
-Most are closer too starting at $2500.
-Apartments around here start around $1,000 for a one bedroom.
+Most start at around $2500.
+Apartments around here start at about $1,000 for a one bedroom.

 I have no debt, my credit score is in the 800's, I've done everything right, and I am still going to end up homeless.